MENU

 Where do we go from here?

 As coconut oil becomes more popular in the Western diet, it is important to keep the current research in mind.
-Most of the studies used to claim the beneficial effects of coconut oil have been conducted in populations consuming diets different from the Western diet and have been based on the consumption of coconut products other than coconut oil.
+Most studies used to claim the beneficial effects of coconut oil have been conducted in populations consuming diets different from the Western diet and have been based on the consumption of coconut products other than coconut oil.
 Until more research is available about coconut oil's overall effect on health, it is best to get most of your fat intake from unsaturated sources.
 Sources of mono- and poly-unsaturated fats that produce a more favorable effect on blood cholesterol levels are listed below (American Heart Association 2017).
-It is also important to make sure you are consuming enough omega-3 fatty acids, which are mainly found in cold-water fish and plant sources such as flaxseed, walnuts, and sunflower seeds (American Heart Association 2017; Mayo Clinic 2017).
+It is also important to ensure you are consuming enough omega-3 fatty acids, mainly found in cold-water fish and plant sources such as flaxseed, walnuts, and sunflower seeds (American Heart Association 2017; Mayo Clinic 2017).

 Monounsaturated Fat Sources: